-DESIGN (4-8)Establishing and using an inclusive process to make decisions about and design the key elements of Guided Pathways.
+DESIGN (4-8) Establishing and using an inclusive process to make decisions about and design the key elements of Guided Pathways.
+KEY ELEMENT Pre-Adoption SCALE OF ADOPTION 5.

-SCALE OF ADOPTION KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 5.
 INTERSEGMENTAL ALIGNMENT (Clarify the Path) College engages in systematic coordination with K-12, four-year institutions and industry partners to inform program requirements.
 O College is currently not partnering or planning to partner with their feeder and destination institutions and/or local industry to align program requirements.
 Coordination between high school feeder district(s), four-year institutions, and industry partners have been established, but the partnerships are not strong and/or inconsistent across the college.
-O Coordination between high school feeder district(s), four-year institutions, and industry partners is occurring across the college, and some partnerships are stronger than others, with some pipeline alignment from each partner established.
-O Coordination between high school feeder district(s), four-year institutions, and industry partners is occurring across the college, with strong partnerships and pipeline alignments across the various partners.
+Scaling in Progress O Coordination between high school feeder district(s), four-year institutions, and industry partners is occurring across the college, and some partnerships are stronger than others, with some pipeline alignment from each partner established.
+Full Scale O Coordination between high school feeder district(s), four-year institutions, and industry partners is occurring across the college, with strong partnerships and pipeline alignments across the various partners.